 In addition to the well-defined properties for namespace entries, an RNS service MUST implement operations that enable administrative applications to add and remove user-defined properties that may correspond to a profile definition.
 Thus the resource properties document design is extensible in that user-defined properties can be added and removed without requiring modification of the core service.
-(See section 1.3.4)
+These properties are also referred to as adjunct resource properties.
+(See section 1.3.5)